MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/detailed-samples.md

 ms.service: semantic-kernel
 ---

-# Demos of Semantic Kernel
+# Samples for Semantic Kernel

 Want to learn more about Semantic Kernel?
 Check out these in-depth tutorials and videos.
 We will add more content over time from our team and community, so check back often!